ITHAALL/ithflix/README.md

-🎥 ITHFlix Projet made with Claude.
+🎥 ITHFlix is a streaming site made with the help of Claude.